 "Vote Them Out!" has received a much-appreciated plug from musicologist and Twist and Shout Records owner Paul Epstein; Paul is also Co-Chair of the Colorado Music Hall of Fame.
 Here's what he wrote in the latest issue of the Denver institution's newsletter:

-If you'd like to download a copy, "Vote Them Out!" is available here.
+A downloadable copy of "Vote Them Out!" is available here.